philsherry/webhooks-with-rest/workshop.md

 </details>

 Congrats!
-You just recieved your first webhook! 🎉
+You just received your first webhook! 🎉

-# Step 1: Filter events
+## Step 1: Filter events

-The next step is to filter the events that we recieve to only act upon the ones that we care about.
+The next step is to filter the events that we receive to only act upon the ones that we care about.
 Use the payload's fields to determine which ones we want.
 For this project we care only about the pull requests that:

 - the action is closed
 - the PR's state is merged and not just closed